code2648/da-id-q1-2022-refresh/content/400/410-pre-lab-1.md

 ![](/static/400/images/14.png)

 1. Click on the function and scroll down.
-You will see the code for this function.
-Copy the below query and paste it in the placeholder (value) of this code line:
+You will see the code `index.js` for this function.
+Copy the below SQL query and paste it to the placeholder `<SQL_QUERY>` in this code line: "var query_cmd= <SQL_QUERY>"
-   “ var query_cmd= ”<insert-SQL-query-here>” ”

-2. Run this query first: select dms_sample.generateticketactivity(10);
+2. Paste this query first: **select dms_sample.generateticketactivity(10);**

 ![](/static/400/images/15.png)

-This query will generate 10 ticket sales in batches of 1-6 tickets to randomly selected people for a random price (within a range.)
-A record of each transaction is recorded in the ticket_purchase_hist table.
+The query will generate 10 ticket sales in batches of 1-6 tickets to randomly selected people for a random price (within a range.)
+A record of each transaction is recorded in the `ticket_purchase_hist` table.

 3. Click on Save and then click on Test to run the function.
 You can create an empty event as shown here:

 ![](/static/400/images/16.png)
-You will see no error in lambda log
+You will see `Succeeded` in lambda status
 ![](/static/400/images/17.png)

-4. Once you've sold some tickets you can run the generateTransferActivity procedure.
+4. Once you've sold some tickets you can run the `generateTransferActivity` procedure.
+Paste this query next in the lambda function: **select dms_sample.generatetransferactivity(10);**

 The following will transfer tickets from the owner to another person.
 The whole "batch" of tickets purchased is transferred 80% of the time and 20% of the time an individual ticket is transferred.

-Run this query next in the lambda function:
-**select dms_sample.generatetransferactivity(10);**

-Click on **Save** and then click on **Test** to run the function.
+5. Click on **Save** and then click on **Test** to run the function.

 ![](/static/400/images/18.png)